 Background: The Center for Community Land Trust Innovation is an outgrowth of Roots & Branches, an online archive launched in 2014 to track the origins and evolution of community land trusts in the United States.
 Over the next few years, this collection of historical documents, photographs, videos, and profiles grew larger and its focus grew broader, encompassing CLT innovations in the USA and CLT developments in other countries.
 Endeavoring to enhance the permanence and relevance of the website they had created, John Emmeus Davis and Greg Rosenberg began looking for a partner with international expertise to host Roots & Branches and to extend its reach.
-Land Alliance offered to play that role.
+Global Land Alliance offered to play that role.

 Community-led development on community-owned land, the strategy of equitable and sustainable development long championed by CLTs, is one of the “paradigms of participation and accountability” supported by Global Land Alliance for addressing these challenges.
 It was an easy decision for the Global Land Alliance’s leaders, therefore, to welcome into their mix of projects and programs a website dedicated to preserving the history of the CLT movement.
 But they decided to go further, working with the website’s creators to establish a new platform for researching current CLT practices and for exploring novel variations and applications of the CLT model.
 Hence the launch of the Center for Community Land Trust Innovation.